-Several results regarding approximation algorithms to compute bandwidth are known for general and special graph classes.
-Dubey, Feige, and Unger [5] showed that even for generalized caterpillars (and therefore for chordal bipartite graphs), it is NP-hard to approximate the bandwidth within any constant factor.
-Polynomial-time, constant-factor approximation algorithms are known for few special graph classes such as AT-free graphs and its subclasses as shown by Kloks, Kratsch, and Müller [8].
-Convex graphs or 2-directional orthogonal ray graphs are not contained in any of the classes for which approximation algorithms have been reported.
-We provide in Section 2.2 an O(n)-time, 4-approximation algorithm and an $O(n \log^2 n)$ -time, 2-approximation algorithm for convex bipartite graphs, and in Section 3 an $O(n^2 \log n)$ -time, 3-approximation algorithm for 2-directional orthogonal ray graphs, where n is the number of vertices of a graph.
+Several results regarding approximation algorithms for computing bandwidth are known for general and special graph classes.
+Dubey, Feige, and Unger showed that even for generalized caterpillars (and therefore for chordal bipartite graphs), it is NP-hard to approximate the bandwidth within any constant factor [5].
+Polynomial-time, constant-factor approximation algorithms are known for few special graph classes such as AT-free graphs and its subclasses as shown by Kloks, Kratsch, and Müller [9].
+Convex bipartite graphs or 2-directional orthogonal ray graphs are not contained in any of these classes.
+We provide in Section 3.1 an O(n)-time 4-approximation algorithm and an $O(n \log^2 n)$ -time 2-approximation algorithm for convex bipartite graphs, and in Section 3.2 an $O(n^2 \log n)$ -time 3approximation algorithm for 2-directional orthogonal ray graphs, where n is the number of vertices of a graph.